Assessment of Cervical Vertebral Maturation and Chronological Age in Yemeni Children and Adolescents Using Lateral Cephalometric Radiographs

 Abstract

-BACKGROUND The timing of growth plays a crucial role in effective orthodontic treatment planning.
+Background: The timing of growth plays a crucial role in effective orthodontic treatment planning.
 This is also true for cervical vertebral maturation (CVM), which does not always align with chronological age (CA).
-This study evaluated the correlation between indices of CVM and CA in 240 lateral cephalometric radiographs (LCRs) of male and female Yemeni children and adolescents, 8 to 19 years of age.
-MATERIAL AND METHODS A prospective study of 240 LCRs of 120 males and 120 females aged 8 to 19 years, was conducted from December 2022 to October 2023 using Baccetti's method, with some modifications to CVM.
-The superior, inferior, posterior, and anterior borders of second, third, and fourth cervical vertebrae were traced to identify the inferior concavity depth and shape of the vertebrae.
+This study evalu-ated the correlation between indices of CVM and CA in 240 lateral cephalometric radiographs (LCRs) of male and female Yemeni children and adolescents, 8 to 19 years of age.
+Material/Methods: A prospective study of 240 LCRs of 120 males and 120 females aged 8 to 19 years, was conducted from December 2022 to October 2023 using Baccetti’s method, with some modifications to CVM.
+The superior, in-ferior, posterior, and anterior borders of second, third, and fourth cervical vertebrae were traced to identify the inferior concavity depth and shape of the vertebrae.
 CVM stages were assessed at 6 different growing times.
 Pearson correlation coefficient was used, and a P value of <0.05 indicated statistical significance.
-RESULTS Spearman correlation revealed a statistically significant association between CVM stage and CA (r=0.887; P<0.000).
+Results: Spearman correlation revealed a statistically significant association between CVM stage and CA (r=0.887; P<0.000).
 Significant differences between males and females were found in cervical stage (CS) 4 and CS5 (P<0.05).
 Mean CA at CS4 was 13.18±1.58 years for males and 12.15±1.10 years for females, and the mean CA at CS5 was 16.33±1.29 years for males and 15.23±1.62 years for females.
-CONCLUSIONS Pubertal growth spurts occurred at 10.25-13.18 years in males and 10.04-12.15 years in females, indicating females achieve maturation earlier than males.
+Conclusions: Pubertal growth spurts occurred at 10.25-13.18 years in males and 10.04-12.15 years in females, indicating females achieve maturation earlier than males.
 This research provides a reliable framework for orthodontic treatment planning.

 Original languageEnglish